AWAKE LOVE GROUP PARTICIPATION RULES

 Awake Love leadership is voluntary – nothing is asked from participants – except that participants accept and follow the rules.

 The leader is the ONLY group member with the right to interrupt another group member who is speaking.
 This, too, is for the emotional protection of each and every group member.
-Participants shall accept and respect this rule.
-If participants do not accept this rule, the Awake Love group is not one in which you should participate.

 — Leadership interruption can be valuable by communicating to a person breaking a rule what they are doing could be hurtful….that individual may not be aware.